 Smart sprinklers are built to turn on based on moisture sensors, and real-time weather reports to activate sprinklers when the soil is dry.
 You can use either of the both – smart sprinklers or moisture sensors.
 Nonetheless, smart sprinklers aren’t only great for keeping your lawn green but also to ensure your lawn and garden stay healthy.

-Another creative home automation idea in regards to the Smart Lawn Care is that the smart sprinklers can also soak your lawn is your house is on fire.
+Another creative home automation idea in regards to Smart Lawn Care is that the smart sprinklers can also soak your lawn if your house is on fire.
 The Nest Protect Sensor senses smoke and helps to raise the alarm.
 Again, the Rachio Smart Sprinklers will turn on and soak the lawn and likely the front porch of your house as a fire-fighting tactic.

 Almost everything can be made “smart” in the “smart” world we live in today.
 One of the technologies you should consider adding to your smart home devices collection is the smart garage door.
 The smart garage door is a tech that alerts you when your garage is left open.

-The device does more than sending alerts as you can also open and close the garage door remotely through an app on your smartphone.
+The device does more than send alerts as you can also open and close the garage door remotely through an app on your smartphone.
 While it might not be one of the smart devices on your priority list, it can make your property safer as it tells you when the garage door is left open for it to be shut remotely.

 Does your garden have outdoor lights?
 Is going out at dark to turn them off bothersome?
 You can simply get the light bulbs replaced with smart bulbs, although, this doesn’t work with a low voltage system.

-To help control low voltage outdoor light bulbs, you can get a smart relay in a junction box or a smart outdoor plug.
+To help control low-voltage outdoor light bulbs, you can get a smart relay in a junction box or a smart outdoor plug.
 Also, if your smart home system supports it, you can use the position of the sun to trigger the light bulbs on and off.